starkfell/100DaysOfIaC/articles/day.43.build.agents.md

 - Create new custom build agents without dirtying up the entire VM host
 - Share images with others (via a container registry)

-Docker and containers bring many of the same advantages to your build agents they bring to your applications.
+Docker and containers bring many of the same advantages to your build agents (and thus build and release management processes) that they bring to your applications.

 ## Custom Self-Hosted Build Agent Script (Linux VM)

 Once you deploy your Linux VM with the software you need, you can deploy the Azure DevOps Linux agent.
 The script snippet below is provided here to show you how to install the agent with Bash.
 It's thoroughly commented so you know what's happening at each step of the process.

-> **NOTE:** You can even incorporate your VM deployment and Azure DevOps agent configuration into a release pipelineso you can make this a hands-free process.
+> **NOTE:** You can even incorporate your VM deployment and Azure Pipelines agent configuration into a release pipelines you can make this a hands-free process.

 ``` Bash
 # Downloading AzureDevOps Linux Agent (2.142.1)